 “I have a 30-year mortgage.”

-A 30-year term life insurance policy is a great option for families carrying a, you guessed it, 30-year mortgage.
-Or, who have somewhere between 20 and 30 years to go on paying down their home loan.
+A 30-year term life insurance policy is a great option for families carrying — you guessed it — a 30-year mortgage.
+It’s also great for families and couples who have between 20 and 30 years to go on paying down their home loan.

 On a monthly basis, most of us pay more toward housing costs than any other category of expense.
 If something should happen to you before the mortgage is paid off, your policy could help your family continue to make the monthly mortgage payments or help pay the entire balance in full.

-That could allow your family to stay in the home after your death, which might be important to your spouse and your children.
-Being able to remain in the family home can make a difficult time easier to process and transition through, especially if your children are younger.
+This could allow your family to stay in the home after your death, which is probably important to your spouse and your children.
+Nobody wants to follow the worst-case scenario of a loved one’s death with the worst-case scenario of a foreclosure.

 “I’m a newlywed.”

 An online life insurance calculator will usually recommend a 30-year term policy for young, married individuals.
 Why?
-It’s likely you both rely on each other for some kind of financial contribution – whether it be for large bills like mortgage or other small day-to-day expenses.
-If you and your partner are in your early 30s, a 30-year term can protect both of you until your early 60s, a time when many people hope be winding down debt and closing in on retirement plans.
-Both spouses need coverage.
+It’s likely you both rely on each other for some kind of financial contribution — whether for large bills like your mortgage or for smaller day-to-day expenses.
+If you and your partner are in your early 30s, a 30-year term can protect both of you until your early 60s, a time when many people hope to be winding down debt and closing in on retirement plans.

 “I’m the primary breadwinner.”

 Being the primary breadwinner is a big responsibility.
-Even if there is another source of income, your family likely relies on your income for their overall financial well-being.
+Even if your partner brings in an additional source of income, your family likely relies on your income for their overall financial well-being.
 For young families, a 30-year term policy can be an ideal choice to help protect your income until your children are adults and your partner is at or near retirement.

 By the way, even if your spouse is a stay-at-home parent and doesn’t earn a salary, he or she probably still needs life insurance.
-If something were to happen to your spouse, you may need to hire a nanny or housekeeper to help run the household so you can continue earning an income to pay the bills.
+If something were to happen to your spouse, you might need to pay extra day care or after-school-care costs — or even hire a nanny or housekeeper to help run the household so you can continue earning an income to pay the bills.

 “I have a special needs child.”

-While many parents’ needs can be met with a 20-year term length, which will often cover their family until the kids are in college, those with a special needs child should consider longer coverage.
+While some parents’ needs can be met with a 20-year term length — which will often cover their family until the kids are in college — parents with a special needs child should consider longer coverage.
 Depending on the nature of your child’s needs, it’s possible that their health will require you to care for them indefinitely.

 Term life insurance offers an affordable way to help financially protect your family while you’re busy saving away for emergencies, retirement and other financial needs.
-For those with a special needs child who may need lifelong care, a 30-year term buys parents more time to set up a financial plan for the child’s future.
+For parents with a special needs child who may need lifelong care, a 30-year term buys you more time to set up a financial plan for your child’s future.

 “I have substantial debt.”

 Although housing and family obligations make up the bulk of most family’s monthly expenses, don’t forget to factor in other debts when deciding on a term length.
-Some debts are usually forgiven if you were to die — like federal student loans.
+Some debts can be forgiven after you die, including federal student loans.
 However, private student loans and other unsecured debts are not typically forgiven.
 Those financial obligations may very well be left to your cosigner or spouse if something happens to you.

-Substantial student loan debts can follow you for years or decades if you’re paying the minimum amount each month.
-Make sure, no matter which term length you choose, that your term length lasts until those debts are expected to be paid off.
+Substantial student loan debts can follow you for years or decades, especially if you’re only paying the minimum amount on your debt each month.
+Make sure, no matter which term length you choose, that your life insurance policy lasts until those debts are expected to be paid off.

-While you might have a solid plan in place for repaying debt, life can derail your schedule.
-A 30-year term policy would offer a long enough window to resolve any outstanding debts, with the reassurance that money would be available to repay them if needed.
+Even if you have a solid plan in place for paying off your debt, life might derail your schedule.
+A 30-year term policy can offer a long enough window for you to resolve any outstanding debts, with the reassurance that money would be available to repay them if needed.

-Here are Haven Term policy monthly rates for adults in excellent health at different ages might pay for a 30-year policy:
+Here are some sample Haven Term policy monthly rates for adults in excellent health at different ages.
+Each of these premiums reflects a 30-year term life insurance policy.

 |Source: Haven Life|

 As you can see, age matters for calculating the cost of premium payments.
-But if you’re young and in good or excellent health, you can expect to pay less for term life insurance coverage overall.
-And knowing that you have a longer period in which your coverage applies can be much more valuable than any cost savings you could realize by going with a shorter term.
+If you’re young and in good or excellent health, you can expect to pay less for term life insurance coverage overall — and knowing that you have a longer period of coverage can be much more valuable than any cost savings you could realize by going with a shorter term.

 Is 30-year term life insurance right for you?

-When it comes to buying life insurance, choosing the right term length helps ensure that your family is adequately protected.
-A 30-year term, in particular, provides a “better safe than sorry” length of protection that can last until the kids are adults, the mortgage is paid off, and you and your spouse are enjoying retired life.
-It also gives you many, many years having affordable life insurance coverage in place so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s and 40s.
+If you’re already thinking about buying life insurance, here’s what you should keep in mind about policy term lengths.
+Although a 30-year term life insurance policy might not be the best choice for everybody, it provides a “better safe than sorry” length of protection that can last until the kids are adults, the mortgage is paid off and you and your spouse are enjoying retired life.
+A 30-year term policy also gives you many, many years with your affordable life insurance coverage in place so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s and 40s.